 \begin{defn} For a graph $G$ with a conductance function $\frk c : \mcl E(G) \rta (0,\infty)$ and a function $f : \mcl V(G) \rta \BB C$, we define its \emph{Dirichlet energy} to be the sum over unoriented edges \eqbn \op{Energy}(f; G) := \sum_{\{x,y\} \in \mcl E(G)} \frk c(x,y) |f(x) - f(y)|^2 . \eqen \end{defn}

-If the law of a random embedded lattice $\mcl M$ is translation invariant modulo scaling, then the {\em specific Dirichlet energy} is defined to be (roughly speaking) the expected amount of Dirichlet energy per area.
-To make this precise, the Dirichlet energy associated to each edge needs to be ``localized'' in space in some way---that is, we assume we have a way to associate to each edge a measure $\nu_{\mcl M}^e$ on the plane of total mass $\frk c(e) \diam(e)^2$, where the map from $(\mcl M, e)$ to $\nu_{\mcl M}^e$ commutes with dilation and translation in the obvious way.
-We set $\nu = \nu_{\mcl M} = \sum_{e\in\mcl E \mcl M} \nu_{\mcl M}^e$.
+If the law of a random embedded lattice $\mcl M$ is translation invariant modulo scaling, then the {\em specific Dirichlet energy} is defined to be (roughly speaking) the expected amount of Dirichlet energy per area for the function which takes each vertex of $\mcl M$ to its position in $\BB C$.
+Informally, each embedded edge has an energy (equal to its conductance times the square of its diameter) and the specific Dirichlet energy is the expected energy per area of $\mcl M$ in a region containing the origin.

-One concrete way to do this is to let $\nu_{\mcl M}^e$ spread half its mass uniformly over each of the two faces incident to $e$.
-Then the density of $\nu$ on a face $H$ is given by $\frac12 \sum \frk c(e) \diam(e)^2/\area(H)$, where the sum is over all edges on the boundary of $H$.
-Another example is to let $\nu_{\mcl M}^e$ be a sum of two point masses (at the two endpoints of $e$), or a single point mass at some specified internal point on $e$.